chrismatteson/razordemo/README.md

 This module builds a fully functioning Razor demo.
 It requires two additional things to work seemlessly, both of which will be a part of a future seteam stack.

+1) Disable DHCP for the vboxnet0 network on your VirtualBox setup.
+I also had to do a ps -A, find the virtualbox dhcp process and kill it manually for some reason

-1) Update /etc/puppetlabs/puppet/autosign.conf with this line:
+2) Update /etc/puppetlabs/puppet/autosign.conf with this line:
 host*.vm

-2) Build a VM which will PXE boot to the vboxnet0 network.
+3) Build a VM which will PXE boot to the vboxnet0 network.
 This can be done manually or you can pull down the box I built on atlas with: vagrant init chrismatteson/iPXE.

-Additionally, this VM, already configured for the vboxnet0 network will be included in but commented out of a future stack, and will require editing of config/vms.yaml to activate.
+Additionally, this VM, already configured for the vboxnet0 is included in but commented out of the seteam-vagrant-stack stack, and will require editing of config/vms.yaml to activate.
 A vagrant up on that VM will also cause it to launch graphically.

-In order to use this module, simple classify a linux VM with the class razordemo.
+In order to use this module, simple classify a centos 6 VM with the class razordemo.
 Currently the module requires two puppet runs on the system to complete due to the need for Razor to build bootstrap.ipxe after it's installed.